 Our Mission Statement at Pakenham Springs is:

-It is the mission of Pakenham Springs to ensure all students learn the essential skills and knowledge necessary to become active members of the community.
+It is the mission of Pakenham Springs to educate, motivate and inspire all students to ensure they acquire the essential skills and knowledge to become respectful and informed members of the local and global community.

 Our Vision Statement at Pakenham Springs is: